-Flex period occurs daily between 4th and 5th hour, and gives students an opportunity to pursue academic support, physical activity, social opportunities, or unstructured time in supervised settings.
-A weekly schedule of activities and options for Flex period will be available to students on their iPads.
+FLEX is a 60 minute period that occurs daily between 4th and 5th hour, and provides students an opportunity to have lunch and engage in academic supports, physical activity, social opportunities, or unstructured time in supervised settings.
+A weekly schedule of activities and options for Flex period is available to students on their iPads.
+It also includes the Career & College Readiness program each Tuesday for 25 minutes.
+Seniors have the option to leave campus during flex period except when Career & College Readiness programming is delivered.
+9th, 10th, and 11th graders are expected to be on campus for the entire FLEX period.
+Teachers have the option to require students to attend academic supports periodically during FLEX to ensure students are keeping up with their work.

-Flex period is divided into 4 segments: 10 minutes of passing, 20 minutes of stay put, 10 minutes of passing, 20 minutes of stay put, and includes lunch (10/15/10/15 on Wednesdays).
-It will also include the College & Career Readiness program one day per week.

-Seniors have the option to leave campus during flex period except on days when College & Career Readiness programming is delivered.
-9th, 10th, and 11th graders are expected to be on campus for the entire flex period.